-Lydia describes her process as an act of dissolving from one’s own self into a landscape of feeling.
-Not unlike wading barefoot into a stream, she trusts her instincts when working on a new idea.
-In this way, each artwork is the outcome of divining the world’s waters, with all it’s layers; the past, the present, the spirit, the unseen, and of course, the future.
+She describes her process as an act of dissolving from one’s own self into a landscape of feeling.
+Not unlike wading barefoot into a stream, she trusts her instincts to find the way when working on a new idea.

 Lydia studied at Brighton Metropolitan College in 2018, where she achieved a distinction in her Level 3 Art and Design Foundation Diploma.